christopher-besch/homepage/src/articles/03_gentoo/gentoo_01.md

 - `media-sound/pavucontrol`: Allow for more fine grained control over your audio devices.
 - `media-fonts/fonts-meta`: Install non-Latin character set.

-Since I use VI as my editor, that requires pressing Escape very often and I never understood why anyone would like to use Caps Lock, I bind my Caps Lock key to Escape.
+Since I use VI as my editor, which requires pressing Escape very often and I never understood why anyone would want to use Caps Lock, I bind my Caps Lock key to Escape.
 On a system using Xorg, which mine is, this can be achieved using an `.Xmodmap` file in your home directory:
 ```bash
 ! make caps key perform escape action